Wondering how to get the high-speed train from Rome to Florence?

-You can usually buy your train tickets on the day of travel, right at the handy kiosks inside Termini or Tiburtina station (and in the Florence station, if you are coming back to Rome.)
+You can usually buy your train tickets on the day of travel, right at the handy kiosks inside Termini or Tiburtina station (and in the Florence station, if you are coming back from Florence to Rome via train.)
 This can be nice if you are not sure what day or what time you want to go.

 However, in very high season, you may find limited seat availability on the train you want.

 And, if you book in advance, you may find discounted and even super-discounted fares.

 You can take a Trenitalia high-speed train from Rome's Fiumicino airport right to Florence (you do have to stop in Rome's Termini station, but you don't have to change trains there.)

 To take the FCO to Florence train, follow the signs in Fiumicino airport for the train station (the same one with the Leonardo Express trains that take you from Fiumicino into Rome.)
 You may purchase your tickets right there.